-This next image was also shot at night using the random street and city lights as the bokeh light source.
-You can experiment with many different ways to create bokeh just by paying more attention to your surroundings, whether its during the day or at night.
+This next image was also shot at night using street and city lights as the bokeh light source.
+You can experiment with many different ways to create bokeh just by paying more attention to your surroundings, whether it's during the day or at night.

 You can find all sorts of natural bokeh opportunities indoors.
-Christmas lights, glimmers of light reflecting off of walls or ceilings, uniquely shaped lighting fixtures, etc., all work very well.
-Just remember to keep your subject or object you are shooting a good distance from the light source to get great background blur and the best bokeh possible!
+Christmas lights, glimmering light reflecting off walls or ceilings, uniquely shaped lighting fixtures, etc., all work very well.
+Just remember to keep your subject or object you are shooting a good distance from the light source to get a great background blur and the best bokeh possible!

-For the indoor portrait image below, I kept my subject at a distance from the background and kept the aperture open (i.e. f/1.8, 2.0, etc).
+For the indoor portrait image below, I kept my subject at a distance from the background and kept the aperture open (i.e. f/1.8, 2.0, etc.).
 The Christmas lighting in the background gave me the perfect bokeh lighting I was hoping for.
-It really took a basic portrait image to a different and much more visually appealing photo.
+And it really enhanced this basic portrait image, making it a much more visually appealing photo.

-Many of us aim to get that beautiful blurred background in camera to draw the viewer's eyes to our subject or focal point.
-But when you can make those blurred out areas more appealing, you give the viewer more to look at because you add even more interesting elements to the image as a whole.
+Many of us aim to achieve a beautifully blurred background in-camera to draw the viewer's eyes to our subject or focal point.
+But when you can make those blurred-out areas more appealing, you give the viewer more to look at because you add even more exciting elements to the image as a whole.

 MORE READING: 8 Essential Tips for Beautiful Bokeh Photography

-When you are looking for a fun and creative way to add some appealing effects to your images, make sure to try adding your own bokeh.
+When looking for a fun and creative way to add appealing effects to your images, make sure to try adding your own bokeh.

-Using bokeh, can take a blurred out background from blah to beautiful!
-And its always a good thing to give your viewers more reason to really scan over the entire image and appreciate it as a whole and notice every beautiful detail from corner to corner.
+Using bokeh can take a blurred-out background from blah to beautiful!
+And it's always good to give your viewers more reason to scan the entire image, appreciate it as a whole, and notice every exquisite detail from corner to corner.

 Hi!!
 I am Gayle.
 I am a wife to my handsome husband and mom to 4 beautiful kids.
 In my spare time, I am a photographer and blogger at Mom and Camera.
 I have a passion for sharing my love of photography with others.
 I teach local photography classes and regularly share photography tips and tricks on my blog.
 I hang out there a lot—I’d love you to stop by and visit!